drug-design/course/docs/chapters/protein-structure.md

 ### Amino Acids are Linked by Peptide Bonds

-Amino acids can be covalently linked together by the formation of an amide bond between the &alpha;-amino group of one amino acid and the &alpha;-carboxyl group of another amino acid.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/amino-acids-are-linked-by-peptide-bonds-b74af240'><i class='fa fa-play' aria-hidden='true'></i></button>Amino acids can be covalently linked together by the formation of an amide bond between the &alpha;-amino group of one amino acid and the &alpha;-carboxyl group of another amino acid.
 The resulting amide bond is known as "peptide bond".
 The formation of a dipeptide from two amino acids in a condensation reaction is accompanied by the removal of a water molecule.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/4_1_1_0_0.png){: loading=lazy }
 #### Peptide Biosynthesis

-In the cell, amino acids are chemically linked by the biochemical process of translation, or protein biosynthesis.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/peptide-biosynthesis-67fbd68a'><i class='fa fa-play' aria-hidden='true'></i></button>In the cell, amino acids are chemically linked by the biochemical process of translation, or protein biosynthesis.
 The polymer biosynthesis is a template-directed reaction catalyzed by the ribosome.

 ![](https://media.drugdesign.org/course/protein-structure/biosynthese.gif){: loading=lazy }